 - Foggers designed for mold and mildew

 Once your basement is clean, don’t skip the next step.
-Cleaning and temporary deodorizers only treat the symptom — if moisture keeps coming in, the musty smell will return.
+Cleaning and store-bought deodorizers only treat the symptom; if moisture keeps coming in, the musty smell will return.

 Step 8: Waterproof Your Basement for Long-Term Protection

-The most effective way to prevent a musty-smelling basement is to address the root of the problem: moisture.
+The most effective way to fix the musty basement smell is to address the root of the problem: moisture.

 Long-term waterproofing options:

-- Clean gutters, and extend downspout away from your house.
+- Clean gutters, and extend the downspout away from your house.

 - Regrade the soil so that water flows away from the foundation.

-- Install an interior drainage system or sump pump.
+- Install an interior drainage system or basement sump pump.

 - Add a vapor barrier to the walls.